What is a Website Conversion Rate

 Most websites (or webpages) share something in common: they are designed to encourage visitors to perform a specific action.
 There are exceptions of course (such as hobby sites and some online information portals), but such sites are in the minority.

-Other pages may be designed to get visitors to add their name to an online petition.
-If the page receives high amount traffic, but very few visitors complete the desired action, and leave the page without adding their name, the page has a low conversion rate.
+Other pages may be designed to get visitors to add their names to an online petition.
+If the page receives a high amount of traffic, but very few visitors complete the desired action, and leave the page without adding their name, the page has a low conversion rate.

 In a Nutshell: Websites/pages are usually created for a specific reason.
-The website conversion rate provides an insight into how well the site/page fulfills the desired task.
+The website conversion rate provides insight into how well the site/page fulfils the desired task.